Handling and display of dates

 Displaying dates

-DSS only displays dates in UTC especially in charts If you use the format date processor with a proper ISO8601 format, it will temporarily show it as a different time zone, but as soon as you write it out or read it in a chart, it will be in UTC again.
+DSS only displays datetime with zone values in UTC.
+This is especially true in charts.
+If you use the format date processor with a proper ISO8601 format, it will temporarily show it as a different time zone, but as soon as you write it out or read it in a chart, it will be in UTC again.

 If you use a formatter to format as 16:00+0200 and selects the output to be a string, then the string value will be preserved but it’s not a date anymore.